TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/T-Display/README.md

 ### Low Voltage Tolerance

-Typical *Li-ion* batteries shouldn't be discharged below *3.0V* if you want to keep them healthy.
-However, once voltage drops below *3.2V*, the display backlight starts to flicker, so you cannot fully exploit your battery capacity anyway.

-There is no built-in *low voltage protection* that kicks in at *3.2V* and turns off the board, so your battery may discharge well below this threshold while the board starts to behave erratically.
+This board includes a safe LiIon/LiPo charger that includces deep-discharge protection.
+So once the battery voltage drops below 3V, the charger cuts off battery power.

+This is perfect from a battery point-of-view, but it does not take into account the needs of the board.
+Once voltage drops below *3.2V*, the display backlight starts to flicker.

-That's why you should use the built-in *voltage sensor* (see above) and ensure your board enters *deep sleep* once the voltage drops below *3.2V*.
+One workaround is to use the built-in *voltage sensor* (see above) and ensure your board enters *deep sleep* once the voltage drops below *3.2V*.

 Here is an [example using ESPHome](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/t-display/programming/usingesphome/addingdeepsleep/) that implements this *low voltage protection* along with other useful features for battery operation.

 ### Power-Off Capabilities

-Once a development board is equipped with an external battery, it needs an *off* switch—or else it would run until the battery is drained.
+If you plan to run your board on battery, make sure you add a physical power switch to the battery cable.
+Else, the board would run constantly until the battery is drained.

-For battery operation, you need to add a physical switch to your battery. *Deep sleep mode* consumes too much power to act as a *power-off switch* replacement.
+Even though this board features a fairly efficient deep sleep mode, this is no option for powering down:

+With a minimum deep sleep consumption of 270μA, running on a fully charged 1000mAh battery, this board would last around 4 months before the battery would hit 3.2V.
+While this seems promising at first, consider that this is considering deep sleep only.
+When the device is actually awake, assuming 30 minutes of work per day, the battery would be drained after just two weeks.

+So being able to physically turn off the device is crucial.

 #### Deep Sleep Power Consumption

-This board has a better-than-average *deep sleep power consumption* of *220µA* (e.g., [Lolin32 Lite](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/lolin32lite/) consume up to *4mA*).
-High-efficiency boards (like the *DFRobot FireBeetle*) consume as little as *12µA*.
+This board has a better-than-average *deep sleep power consumption* of *260µA*.
+To put this into perspective, [Lolin32 Lite](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/lolin32lite/) consumes up to *4mA* (15x more) whereas the *DFRobot FireBeetle* consume as little as *12µA* (21x less).

-The *220µA* deep sleep consumption isn't reached initially.
-When sending this board to *deep sleep*, it may consume up to *9mA*.

-As detailed in the article about [adding Deep Sleep using ESPHome](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/t-display/programming/usingesphome/addingdeepsleep/), it is crucial to use the **ext0** *deep sleep mode*, you **must** send the built-in display to its own *deep sleep* and disable the *LDO* on the board **before** putting the *ESP32* into sleep.
-Fortunately, all of this can be done via software and requires no hardware tuning.
+## GPIOs and Interfaces

+- **Usable GPIOs**:
+  - 8 digital and analog GPIOs
+  - 4 digital and analog **input-only** GPIOs
+  - 2 strapping pin GPIOs
+  - 2 I2C GPIOs
+- **Maximum GPIOs Available**: 16

 | GPIO | Modes             | Exposed? | Remark                            |
 |------|-------------------|----------|-----------------------------------|